garlingz/Onsight-Running-Order/README.md

 # Running Order Application
-RO_app is a python program which lets the user generate "run times" for climbing competitions, specifically on-sight bouldering competitions.
+RO_app is a python program which lets the user generate "run times" for onsight climbing competitions.

 ## Installation
 Downloaded from the Releases section (Current Version 1.0.0) or by GoogleDrive on request.